 Most employers will want to see a resume, which provides a summary of your qualifications for the job.
 Some will request one with your application, but either way, it is a good idea to bring a resume to your interview.
 Your resume gives you a chance to highlight your skills and experience and gives the interviewer something to reference during and after the interview.

 Resumes are typically one page typed; if you are further along in your career, two pages may be appropriate, but keep it concise.
 The main components are your contact information, education, and previous employment.

 It is also a good idea to include any special skills, trades, or certifications you have that are relevant to the job.
 For example, if you speak more than one language, are CPR certified, or have experience with computers, these are all things you can list on a resume.

 You may consider including things such as volunteer work, professional organizations or associations you belong to, or any other experience that is directly relevant to the characteristics, skills, or experience needed for the job.

-If you are creating a resume for the first time, start by looking at a several examples and/or templates.
-You'll notice that the exact format and content will vary, but the goal remains the same: To provide a complete picture you qualifications for the job.
+If you are creating a resume for the first time, start by looking at several examples and/or templates.
+You'll notice that the exact format and content will vary, but the goal remains the same: To provide a complete picture your qualifications for the job.
 Therefore, be sure to tailor your resume to the specific position for which you are interviewing by looking at the job description and incorporating examples of how you fulfill the criteria.

 BE HONEST: ADDRESS YOUR CRIMINAL RECORD